Nordix/keycloak-secrets-vault-provider/docs/development.md

     ```bash
     kubectl apply -f testing/manifests
     ```

+After this setup, you can run the tests against the manually created environment without needing to set up the cluster each time.

 This setup will:
 - Deploy OpenBao and Keycloak with two realms ("first" and "second").